daftuyda/AFM/README.md

 ## Usage
  Edit the config.json file the script creates on first load with your desired scan interval, stop key and Discord webhook (optional).
  Make sure UI Navigation Toggle is On in settings.
- Go into an Endless game and press F6 to start the macro.
+ Go into an Endless game and press `start_key` to start the macro.

+ ### If manual mode is enabled
+ Press the `start_key` to scan for upgrades.
+ This mode will not automatically scan for upgrades but will scan for the victory screen.

 ## Keybinds
 | Key | Function     |